 We don’t need peace with nations.
 What the Bible offers is “peace with God through our Lord Jesus Christ” (Rom.
 5:1) as a free gift of God’s grace by Christ’s death.
 That’s the only way to be saved from eternal death.
 Individual peace comes by faith to all who believe the gospel.
 Until Jesus comes back to reign on earth, there can be no world peace.

 The Gospel is about Jesus Christ who came to pay the penalty for our sins.
 The Jewish Prophets all pointed to the coming of this Redeemer and the sinless One.
 The penalty He paid is infinite and no human – Mary, Buddha or Muhammad – can pay it.
 Only Jesus as the God-Man paid for it at the cross.
 Those who repent and trust in Christ and His work are saved.
 There’s no such thing as a “co-redeemer” or a “co-mediatrix” with Christ.

 But in a message, this spirit said:

-This is in direct opposition to the central truth of the Bible.
+This is in direct opposition to the Bible.

-Sometimes when the Queen of heaven appears, she is accompanied by a helpless, little baby, said to be Jesus Christ.
-This happened at Fatima, Portugal.
+It’s also worth noting that this demonic entity is sometimes accompanied by a helpless, little baby, said to be “Jesus”.
+This happened at Fatima:

 “On the 10th of December, 1925, the Most Holy Virgin Mary appeared to Lucia, with the Child Jesus by Her side, elevated on a cloud of light.”
 (Lucia Speaks: The Message of Fatima, 1968, 46)